 0.5 mi

-Lavee & Bahar (2017) found an 8.6% aggregate property value decline near active quarries.
-[Land Use Policy] Malikov et al. (2019) estimated a 3.1–5.1% decline per mile closer to limestone mining operations.
-[Journal of Applied Econometric]
+Lavee & Bahar (2017) found an 8.6% aggregate decline near active quarries.
+[Land Use Policy] Malikov et al. (2019) estimated a 3.1–5.1% decline per mile closer to limestone mining.
+[Journal of Applied Econometric] The combined quarry, asphalt, and concrete complex drives a modeled 13% decline at 0.5–1.0 miles — well above single-source industrial benchmarks.

 0.6 mi

-Liberty Mills The Lakes from site boundary 120 homes
+The Lakes of Liberty Mills from site boundary

 0.7 mi